Sustainability

 • Nuclear weapons

 Among other issues, corporate controversies are also taken into account when analysing ESG risks.
 Controversies include breaches of domestic and international conventions and generally recognised global standards.
 Any events identified as extremely serious controversies result in exclusion.
-As part of the ESG investment approach, we may also exclude companies that we assess as being high risk from an ESG perspective and which are not willing to take action to mitigate these risks.
+As part of the ESG investment approach, we may also exclude companies that we assess as being high risk from an ESG perspective and which do not reduce these risks.

 Exclusion criteria are defined in our portfolio management system and monitored by Risk Management.
 Responsibility for exclusion guidelines lies with the internal ESG committee.
 The defined exclusion criteria are reviewed by the ESG committee and Risk Management at least once a year.
 Any adjustments are approved by the Executive Committee.